-- In an interesting subversion, Marty uses it to get out of 'trouble' in Back to the Future, when he accidentally calls his future father 'Dad'...
+- In an interesting inversion, Marty uses an awkward imitation of 50's-era teenage slang to get out of 'trouble' in Back to the Future, when he accidentally calls his future father 'Dad'...
 "Dad... daddy... daddy-o."

 - In the live-action Scooby-Doo movie we discover that monsters are possessing humans and being taught to blend in by watching videos of people using expressions like "what up, dog", "yo Red" and "y'know what I'm sayin G".
 This backfires because it makes them stick out even more.

 - There's one scene in The Last Dragon where Bruce Leroy is trying to infiltrate a group of shady factory workers by pretending to be cool.
 While practicing his intro, he repeats the line "Hey my man, what it look like?" in various tones and enunciations.